 In addition to being used in stoves, wood pellets are also used in smokers and grills.
 When lit, they create a hot fire that produces lots of smoke.
 However, the wood pellets used in smokers and grills isn’t the same as those used in stoves.
 Stove wood pellets often contain a combination of both hardwood and softwood, whereas grill and smoker wood pellets typically consist entirely of hardwood.

-What Are Smoking Chunks?
+What Are Smoking/Cooking Chunks?

-Benefits of Using Wood Pellets
+Pros and Cons of Using Wood Pellets

 What are the benefits of smoking meat with wood pellets?
 Well, some smokers are designed specifically for wood pellets.
 Known as pellet smokers, they feature a hopper in which wood pellets are poured.
 The hopper guides the wood pellets to an oven compartment where they are exposed to direct heat.
 If you own one of these pellet smokers, you should probably stick with wood pellets.

-Benefits of Using Smoking Chunks
+Pros and Cons of Using Cooking/Smoking Chunks

 When using smoking chunks, you can rest assured knowing that you aren’t exposing your meat to potentially harmful substances.
 Food-grade wood pellets generally consist entirely of ground-up and compressed hardwood.
 Stove wood pellets, on the other hand, often contain hardwood and softwood as well as a binding agent.
 Stove wood pellets are safe to use in a stove, but you shouldn’t use them in a grill or smoker.
 If you happen to use stove wood pellets in your grill or smoker, you may inadvertently expose your food to harsh chemicals.
 By sticking with smoking chunks, your food will only be exposed to natural, flavorful wood smoke.